Nucleosynthesis of elements in gamma ray bursts engines: Neutronization in the hyperdense matter

-The central engines of GRBs are dense and hot enough to allow for the nuclear processes leading to neutron excess (i.e., neutron to proton number density ratio above 1).
+The central engines of GRBs are dense and hot enough to allow for the nuclear processes that lead to neutron excess (i.e., neutron to proton number density ratio above 1).
 The reactions of electron and positron capture on nucleons and neutron decay must establish nuclear equilibrium.
-These reactions are:
+These reactions are

 The ratio of protons to nucleons must satisfy the balance between their number densities and reaction rates:

 The reaction rates are the sum of forward and backward rates and are given by the following formulae \citep{1998PhRvD..58a3009R, 2005ApJ...629..341K}: